jayinai/nail-machine-learning/README.md

 - AUC is ***scale-invariant***.
 It measures how well predictions are ranked, rather than their absolute values.
 - AUC is ***classification-threshold-invariant***.
 It measures the quality of the model's predictions irrespective of what classification threshold is chosen.

+### <ins> Prediction Bias?

+For a classification problem, ***prediction bias*** is a quantity that measures how far apart *average of predictions* and *average of observations* are.
+Don't confuse prediction bias with the bias term in `y=w*x + b`

+For example, let's say we know that on average, 1% of all emails are spam.
+If we don't know anything at all about a given email, we should predict that it's 1% likely to be spam.
+Similarly, a good spam model should predict on average that emails are 1% likely to be spam.
+If instead, the model's average prediction is 20% likelihood of being spam, we can conclude that it exhibits prediction bias.

+Possible root causes of prediction bias are:

+- Incomplete feature set
+- Noisy data set
+- Buggy pipeline
+- Biased training sample
+- Overly strong regularization

+***A good model will usually have near-zero bias***.
+That said, a low prediction bias does not prove that your model is good.
+A really terrible model could have a zero prediction bias.
+For example, a model that just predicts the mean value for all examples would be a bad model, despite having zero bias.

+So our goal is not to minimize the prediction bias.
+We still need to minimize the loss function with respect to a specific metric we chose; examining the prediction bias is a sanity check.